 Most of the ancient Indian made etched beads are not made with loving care.

-Still they are interesting seen from a historic point of view.
+Still, they are interesting seen from a historical point of view.

 That is why I elsewhere on Ancientbead.com advocate for the hypothesis that the stone bead culture is linked particular to the Buddhist culture and its predecessor, the Indus culture.
 Stone beads are not an integral part of the Arian Hindu culture.